 DevSecOps is a broad approach to security within the DevOps SDLC.
 There are plenty of benefits to DevSecOps, and any business that wants to boost their security protocols within their app development framework should consider implementing DevSecOps.
 To be clear, DevSecOps is not a set of tools or a strategy or a process or a service.
 It’s a skeleton that overlays your SDLC and promotes security as a fundamental value organization-wide.

 At Kiuwan, we offer the tools to help you rapidly scale your DevSecOps approach and mitigate risks and security vulnerabilities before they start.
-If you would like to see our SAST or SCA tool in action, we offer a free trial for both.
+If you would like to see our SAST or SCA tool in action, we offer a free demo for both.